 Income tax on the profit or loss for the year comprises current and deferred tax.
-Income tax is recognised in the income statement, except to the extent that it relates to items recognised directly to equity, in which case it is recognised in other comprehensive income.
+Income tax is recognised in the profit or loss, except to the extent that it relates to items recognised in other comprehensive income, in which case it is recognised in other comprehensive income.